 And by “culture,” I’m not asking if your husband is Ecuadorian or Italian; though that, too, could be part of your family culture.

-When a friend of mine once said that every family has a “family culture,” I assumed he was referring to his family’s background (he grew up in New Zealand and his wife grew up in Australia; we met them in America) and ours (with The Belgian Wonder adding a dash of European culture to our family unit).
+When a friend of mine once said that every family has a “family culture,” I assumed he was referring to his family’s background (he grew up in New Zealand and his wife grew up in Australia; we met them in America) and ours (my Belgian-born husband adding a dash of European culture to our family unit).

 But he explained that he meant it in a broader sense to include values, interests, hobbies, and personalities.